 Pets are permitted in Badlands National Park with some restrictions.
+Pets cannot be left unattended.
 While visiting the park, pets must be kept on a leash no more than six feet in length at all times.
-Pets are allowed in developed areas, such as campgrounds and picnic areas, and other areas open to motor vehicles, such as gravel and paved roadways, roadway corridors, and parking lots.
+Pets are only allowed in developed areas, such as campgrounds and picnic areas, and other areas open to motor vehicles, such as gravel and paved roadways, roadway corridors, and parking lots.
 Pet etiquette dictates always cleaning up animal waste and disposing of it in trash receptacles.

 Pets are prohibited from hiking trails, public buildings (i.e. visitor centers), and backcountry areas, including the Badlands Wilderness Area and areas with prairie dog colonies.
-Leaving your animal unattended or tied to a fixed object is prohibited, as well as an entanglement hazard for your pet.
+Leaving your animal unattended or tied to a fixed object is prohibited, as well as a danger to your pet.

-Pets may be left unattended within motor vehicles, provided the animal is given proper ventilation and water and the weather is not hazardous to the welfare of the animal.
 Keep in mind that summer temperatures can be extreme, often reaching over 100 degrees Fahrenheit.
-Even on an 86 degree day, the temperature inside a motor vehicle can quickly reach 134 to 154 degrees, killing a treasured pet.
-In such instances, cracking a window does little to decrease internal vehicle temperatures.
+Even on an 86 degree day, the temperature inside a motor vehicle can quickly reach 134 to 154 degrees.

 Service animals are an exception to most pet restrictions and are allowed on trails and in public buildings.
 Service animals must be kept on a leash at all times and, due to potentially infectious wildlife diseases, are not allowed in areas with prairie dog colonies.